 Understanding Multiple Sclerosis Symptoms and Treatments

 Multiple sclerosis is a condition that affects the brain, spinal cord, and other nervous system components.
 The immune system attacks the myelin sheaths that protect the neural pathways.
-Damage to those protective coatings creates issues with the communications that use nerves to get through the body.
-The progression of the disease varies from patient to patient, and the extent of nerve damage does, as well.
+Damage to those protective coatings creates communication issues with the nerves to the rest of the body.
+The progression of the disease varies from individual to individual, as does the extent of nerve damage.
 MS is incurable, but there are lots of treatment options available to slow its progression and help patients retain quality of life.

 MS symptoms will vary from person to person, but the following are the most common symptoms: